minio/docs/source/installation/deploy-minio-standalone.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Open your browser to the DNS name or IP address corresponding to the
-container and the MinIO Console port.
+container and the :ref:`MinIO Console <minio-console>` port.
 For example,
 ``https://127.0.0.1:9001``.

 Log in with the :guilabel:`MINIO_ROOT_USER` and :guilabel:`MINIO_ROOT_PASSWORD`